Chapter 6.42

 2. Manure shall be stored in containers which are approved by the City or in a designated manure waste storage area constructed in conformance with the minimum guidelines established in this chapter.

 3. Manure storage, whether in a cart, dumpster bin, roll-off box or constructed structure, shall be stored at least 35 feet from the nearest neighboring dwelling unit.
+Notwithstanding the foregoing, installation of a dwelling unit after the construction of a manure storage structure shall not require removal, alteration, or relocation of the manure storage structure.

-4. Approved containers are those supplied by the City’s franchise hauler and include carts, two-yard bins and roll-off boxes or otherwise approved by the Director of Public Works.
+4. Approved containers are those supplied by the City’s franchise hauler and include carts, two-yard bins and roll-off boxes or otherwise approved by the City Manager or their designee.
 All such containers shall be equipped with working lids to minimize water accumulating within the container.

 6. Manure runoff which discharges onto adjacent property, onto City streets, horse trails, or into flood control channels is prohibited, and allowing such to occur, intentionally or negligently, shall be in violation of this chapter.